GarfieldMa/COMP2123_Selflearning_Report/main.md

 And now you are equipped with our weapon and shield, we can finally go on our conquest to find our *Minimum-Spanning-Tree*!

 ## Let’s Do It!🤗
 - First, you need to open the existing file `Prim.cpp`.
 Notice that the main function is already provided for you.
-You will be able to use it after a while
+You will be able to use it after a while😉
 -
 ```
 gedit Prim.cpp